Meeting Time: February 11, 2021 at 5:30pm PST

 • Default_avatar

-Shelbi Oliphant about 3 years ago
+Shelbi Oliphant almost 4 years ago

 As a resident and a community service provider of District 2, North Sacramento Area I oppose new licenses and medical cannabis dispensaries to be opened in my neighborhood.
 Until their is equity with licensing.
 We have black and brown community members that are still incarcerated because of use and sale of marijuana.
 This is a set back for them to be able to receive employment.
 Until there is a plan to be able to combat these issues there needs to be a hold on issuing licenses and building dispensaries.Thank you for your time.